lanefu/armbianDocsAndProcess/ArmbianTaskTracking.md

 # Armbian Issue Management #

 ## Overview ##
+TLDR; Keep task discussions in the forum.

-Tasks associated with code will have an issue created in GitHub, but *all dialog regarding task will reside on the forum* in a thread containing the github Issue ID of the task.
+Tasks associated with code will have an issue created in GitHub, but **all dialog regarding task will reside on the forum** in a thread containing the github Issue ID of the task.

 ## Task Creation Procedure ##